animaone/star-ocean-blue-sphere-source-code/README.md

    - Teruki Okusi
    - Naohisa Kamei
    - Natsuki Nishimura
  - Yeah.
 I know a game is not made only by the programmers, there are game designers, graphic artists, musicians, salesperson, logistics specialists, marketing, but...
-I still am amazed that this game was created by a so small quantity of ninjas, totally in assembly and I find it extremely important to emphasize this, specially in times when absence of hardship make the newbie programmers so weak, because the easiest way is the principle of mediocrity.
+I still am amazed that this game was created by a so small quantity of ninjas, many thanks for this piece of art.

 # Building:
 TO COMPILE: EXECUTE ./sobs_new/buildRom.sh -> you will need wla-gb to compile. wla-gb version used: wla-gb 9.11a